pulseenergy/vacation/README.md

 Development should be easy!

+1. Get Python 3.4 or above.
+Not necessary, but comes with venv, so do it.
+  * e.g. `brew install python3` on OSX
-1. Clone the git repo
+2. Clone the git repo
+  * `git clone git@github.com:pulseenergy/vacation.git`
-2. Create a new virtual env
+3. Create a new virtual env
-  * Get Python 3.4 or above, e.g. `brew install python3`
-  * `python3.4 -m venv venv`
+  * `python3.5 -m venv venv`
-3. Activate your new virtualenv
+4. Activate your new virtualenv
   * `source venv/bin/activate`
-4. Install requirements from file
+5. Install requirements from file
-  * `pip instal -r requirements`
+  * `pip install -r requirements`
-5. Run tests
+7. Run tests
   * `nosetests` or `make test`
-6. Run the program, using the `run.py` script
+8. Run the program, using the `run.py` script
   * `python run.py [args]`
-7. Make changes.
+9. Make changes.
 Submit pull requests.
 Be happy.

-You can even install *Vacation* into your virtualenv if you want (`pip install vacation`), and it will give you the `vacation` without polluting your global installation.